HubSpot/hadoop-lzo/README.md

 ### Usage

-This is HubSpot's fork of hadoop-lzo.
 We publish JARs that contain native code builds for the following platforms:
 - Linux x86_64
 - Linux aarch64
 - MacOS x86_64
 - MacOS aarch64
+- Windows x86_64

 The entire LZO library, plus Java bindings, are provided in the JARs, so the only system dependency is libc.

+Unlike other forks of hadoop-lzo, **you can use our pre-built JARs on any of our supported platforms and it should Just Work.**

+### Versioning

+Version numbers are based on the LZO library version, with this wrapper library's version appended.
+For example, `2.10-1` is the first wrapper version around LZO 2.10.